 - One Protocol: A unique and comprehensive protocol focused on the collection of blood, tissue, other biological samples and patient data from surveys, medical records, cancer registry data and other related data from medical histories.

-- Centralized Tissue Banking: Total Cancer Care collects tumor, blood and urine samples as well as clinical data such as risk factors, therapies and outcomes.
-All tissues are snap-frozen within minutes and bar code labeled.
-Tissue samples are macrodissected to 85% purity and quantified for the percent of malignancy, cellularity, stroma, normalcy and necrosis.
+- Centralized Tissue Banking: Total Cancer Care can collect tumor, blood and other biological samples as well as clinical data such as risk factors, therapies and outcomes.
 To date, more than 100,000 specimens have been gathered including nearly solid tumors and liquid samples including bone marrow, whole blood, plasma and urine.
 This number will grow exponentially in the coming years.

 - The physical Biorepository is critical for the collection and storage of samples.
-All samples collected under the Total Cancer Care protocol are stored in a single location at Moffitt Cancer Center.
-A large biobank, based in Tampa, will store 120,000 samples.
+All samples collected under the Total Cancer Care protocol are managed by the Moffitt Cancer Center College of Pathology accredited Tissue Core Shared Resource.
 An oversight committee and detailed operational procedures ensure proper access and use of tissue, including meeting all HIPAA requirements.

 - Lifetime prospective follow-up: Lifetime partnership with patients is critical to developing and evaluating the quality of care.
 Through this study, patients share medical histories, may complete surveys and may be asked to participate in studies tied to Total Cancer Care.
 Follow-up will allow for the development of biomarkers, epidemiological studies and the development of evidence-based practice guidelines.
 Data related to survivorship is collected and is of added importance to patients and their ongoing needs.